testingstories/testingstories/bendowen/BEN_DOWEN.md

 Nominations can be made for anyone who has made a contribution to the Testing Community, big or small and they need not have Tester or QA in their job title.

-Simply fill out the form: <https://testeroftheday.com/forms/nominate>
+Simply fill out the: [Tester of The Day Nomination Form](https://testeroftheday.com/forms/nominate)

 Check out the past winners on the Hall of Fame for inspiration: [Tester of The Day: Hall of Fame](https://testeroftheday.com)